JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8006 days**.

-And here is a just a random fact -  **The word "diamond" comes from the Greek word "adamas," which means "unconquerable."**.
+And here is a just a random fact -  **To tell if a egg is fully cooked or raw, just spin it.
+If the egg wobbles then it is still raw, and if it easily spins it is fully cooked**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)